 The baseline condition was a general-purpose development environment in which participants created, edited, and executed scripts.
 Like in MATLAB, participants created visualizations by calling functions and writing scripts to sort, filter, and color.
 We provided an API with which could be used to reproduce all of Gestalt’s visualizations.

-The baseline condition and Gestalt also used the same data table structure to store data.
+The baseline condition and Gestalt used the same data table structure to store data.
 Unlike Gestalt, the data table in the baseline did not keep track of information generated across the pipeline.
-Participants had to write code connect raw data, attribute values, and classification resultscreate side-by-side visualizations.
+Participants had to write code to connect raw data, attribute values, and classification results or to create side-by-side visualizations.

 Other than these differences, Gestalt and the baseline were identical.
 The entire process was integrated, all of the code for the learning process was written within the same framework, using the same data structures, with the same programming language.
 We chose this study design, instead of a design that compared Gestalt directly to MATLAB, because we wanted to increase our confidence that any differences we observed were due to the capabilities we had taken away (and not other differences in the tools, such as the syntax of the programming language).